-There’s Plenty of Fish in the Sea, Not Quite:
+There are Plenty of Fish in the Sea, Not Quite:

 Overfishing is defined as fishing with a sufficiently high intensity to reduce the breeding stock levels to such an extent that they will no longer support a sufficient quantity of fish for sport or commercial harvest.
 Overfishing is creating great stress in our oceans and rivers by changing aquatic ecosystems.
-These impacts, can lead to the depletion of species that are imperative for the health of coral reefs and other marine habitats.
+These impacts can lead to the depletion of species that are imperative for the health of coral reefs and other marine habitats.

 - 66% of the world’s fish are either overfished or have been depleted.